CP1401/Practicals/prac_03/README.md

 - handle the outputs as the extra cooking time plus this minimum, so if the minimum is 3 minutes, a rare steak will take 5.

 You should notice that to handle this properly, you will need to replace your fixed outputs with a calculation (e.g. not "2 minutes", but 3 + 2).

+# Deliverables
+This section summarises the expectations for marking in this practical.

+questions.txt  with:

+- Quick Questions
+- Patterns
+- Logic Exercise
+programs.py with:

+- Automated Steakhouse (updates from example)
+- Tax
+- Car Insurance
+- Simple Password Checker
+- Dog Years
+- Rock Of Ages
+- Speeding Fines